bluzi/name-db/README.md

 Note that you shouldn't use it in production yet - We still don't have enough data, and the endpoint is running on a cheap machine.
 Feel free to [view the code](https://github.com/bluzi/name-db/tree/master/api), suggest features or create new features with a pull request - we're looking for help with the API.

+## Translation Crawler

+The crawler lookups translations for the existing data, writing it's output back on files/ adding it to a external file named `crawler_output.json` which may be found in the root of this repo.

+In order to run it, as dependencies, `python3` and `virtualenv` has to be installed on the machine, running under a *NIX based OS.

+### Installation

+1) run virtualenv --python python3 venv
+2) source venv/bin/activate
+3) pip install -r requirements.txt

+### Run

+In order to run, use `python crawler_behind_the_names.py` in the terminal.
+A small output of how many names have been crawled out of how many there are have been parsed.

+ENJOY!

+P.S.
+If anything seems off, or you need support with anything, feel free to contact [me](emailto:virgil.luta@gmail.com).

 ## Contribution (Easy PR, large impact!)

 Making a contribution is real easy - just read the specs, and do one of these: